nikkijuk/PlainRssReader/README.md

 # PlainRssReader

-PlainRssReader is very very simple app which reads rss files, converts them to json using web api and allows browsing thru simple list
+PlainRssReader is simple app which reads rss files, converts them to json using web api and allows browsing articles.

 # Background